ChadiHamrouni/Hospital-Management-System/README.md

 # Hospital-Management-System

 # Description
-This C++ / DearImGui application is a simple implementation of a Hospital Management System.
+This project consists of a static UI of a hospital management system using C++ / DearImGui and ImPlot.

 # Dependencies
 - GLFW Library